 What’s next for student loans?

 It’s important to remember that Biden’s Emergency Action Plan, as well as his more long-term student loan plans, are only proposals at this point.
-For now, federal borrowers can continue to take advantage of the federal forbearance period, which President Biden hopes to extend through Sept.
+For now, federal borrowers can continue to take advantage of the federal forbearance period, which President Biden has extended through Sept.
 30, 2021.